aamanhassan/CitiBike_Analysis/README.md

 ![image](https://github.com/aamanhassan/CitiBike_Analysis/assets/139508376/3e88c49c-4560-4dee-8ae2-de887b21dd09)

 Module 19 Tableau

+# Analysis:

+This Analysis presents a comprehensive analysis of the Citi Bike trips, taking into account various factors such as user type, gender, and age.
+Additionally, it provides an in-depth examination of trip patterns based on the hour of day and day of the week, as well as the total number of trips per month.

+It focuses on the analysis of trips in relation to the bike stations.
+It compares the trip patterns between weekdays and weekends and provides insights into the average trip duration for each month.

+It features maps showcasing the geographical locations of the start and end stations.
+The size and color of the markers are used to represent the total number of trips that originated or terminated at each station, providing a visual representation of the trip patterns and frequency.

 # Start And End Station Shift Identification:
 There is a noticeable shift in the popularity of both start and end stations between January 2015 and January 2016.
 Certain stations that were prominent in 2015 might have experienced a decline in popularity, while others emerged as new hubs. potential factors driving these changes, including urban development, attractions, or alterations in commuting patterns.
 ![Screenshot 2023-12-12 at 5 05 22 PM](https://github.com/aamanhassan/CitiBike_Analysis/assets/139508376/a02dbfc0-02a3-4d7b-8c0c-467d60583d93)